Attested: Iupania at position 49 in the Ravenna Cosmography

-Name Origin: Many names in RC seem to come straight from Greek, including Iupania's neighbour Metambala, so the Greek name Ὑπανις (Hypanis) is a good parallel.
+Name Origin: Many names in the Cosmography seem to come straight from Greek, including Iupania's neighbour Metambala, so the Greek name Ὑπανις (Hypanis) is a good parallel.
 It was applied by ancient geographers to three rivers that are now the Southern Bug through Ukraine into the Black Sea (Herodotus), the Kuban through Russia into the Black Sea (Strabo), and the Beas, a tributary of the Indus (Dionysius).
 That name is probably related to ὑπανταω ‘to come to meet’, because all three were where Greek speakers might trade with foreigners.
 Presumably Greek ὑ became Roman iu as in Iuliocenon.

 Notes: Evidently Greek-speaking traders were in contact with local people enough to establish a name before Latin became the dominant language.
 See also Metambala and Albinumno for the other two names nearby.
 This analysis rejects two ideas that formerly seemed attractive.
 One is emendation to *Lupania,which might evoke Rome’s founding lupa ‘she wolf’ or else a lupanar ‘brothel’.
 Another is a hypothetical Greek precursor such as *ευπανια, with γ miscopied as ν from an original *ευπαγια, from ευπαγης ‘firm’, itself derived from ευς ‘good’ plus παγος ‘rock’.
 That might fit the area of firm ground and rocks on which Sudbrook Camp sits.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 29 April 2020 To main Menu